Scientific Discovery in the Age of AI and Supercomputing: Introduction

-Science has long advanced through the interplay of theory, observation, and computation.
-Yet, in recent decades, signs of fatigue have begun to set in: despite the rapid growth in publications and data, progress seems to be slowing down.
-Ideas are becoming harder to find \cite{Bloom2020}, research outputs are becoming less disruptive \cite{Park2023}, and productivity in research and innovation has declined across most fields \cite{Brynjolfsson2017}.
-This deceleration has revived an age-old concern – that science may be about to enter a phase of diminishing returns, the most accessible problems having already been solved \cite{Cowen2011}, while the complexity of knowledge continues to rise \cite{Jones2009}.
+In recent decades, a few signs of fatigue have begun to emerge in the scientific enterprise.
+Despite the rapid growth in publications and data, progress seems to be slowing down.
+Some evidence suggests that ideas are becoming harder to find \cite{Bloom2020}, research outputs are becoming less disruptive \cite{Park2023}, and productivity in research and innovation has declined across most fields \cite{Brynjolfsson2017}.
+This apparent deceleration has revived an age-old concern: that science may be about to enter a phase of diminishing returns, the most accessible problems having already been solved \cite{Cowen2011}, while the complexity of knowledge continues to rise \cite{Jones2009}.

-Yet just as science is readying itself to face these diminishing returns, a new class of computational instrument has begun to transform research practices.
+Yet just as science may be facing diminishing returns, a new class of computational technologies has begun to transform research practices.
 In recent years, artificial intelligence (AI) and high-performance computing (HPC) have underpinned many of the most remarkable advances made.
 AI models trained on vast scientific datasets are capable of identifying regularities and generating hypotheses that would have otherwise escaped human reasoning, while HPC systems enable model training, testing, and large-scale simulations to be carried out.
 From the prediction of protein structures \cite{Jumper2021} to the discovery of new materials \cite{Merchant2023} and the control of fusion plasma \cite{Degrave2022}, the combination of AI and supercomputing is redefining what science can achieve.

 This convergence has not happened overnight.
 Earlier waves of information and communication technologies (ICTs) had already accelerated data collection and analysis, but they did so without fundamentally altering the logic of scientific inference \cite{Mokyr2015}.
 AI and HPC, by contrast, have shifted science from automation to autonomy: from machines that assist computation to systems that learn, generalize, and explore enormous combinatorial spaces \cite{Krenn2022}.
 In the process, they have blurred the boundaries between theory, modeling, and experimentation, creating new forms of “computational empiricism” in which discovery emerges as much from pattern recognition as from deductive reasoning.